This post may contain affiliate links. Please read our disclosure policy.

 If you’ve made this one bowl, low fat, no-bake Chocolate Cheesecake in a Cup, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Chocolate Cheesecake Dessert Cups
+Easy No-Bake Chocolate Cheesecake Cups

 Equipment